 The Vermont Farm & Forest Viability Program is an umbrella program that sets guidelines, quality of work standards and provides consistent funding for our broad network of organizational partners, whose staff members include many of the advisers who work with business owners through our program.
 The Viability Program service provider network includes:

 UVM Extension has its own Farm Viability Program that includes several business planners on staff capable of serving farms throughout Vermont.
 In addition to one-on-one business planning, funded in part though the VHCB Vermont Farm & Forest Viability Program, UVM Extension's Farm Viability Program conducts online and in-person classes related to farm financials; they conduct maple business benchmark research; and they provide individualized business analysis and support for farms to achieve water quality goals.
 In 2015, with support from the Vermont Farm & Forest Viability Program, UVM Extension Farm Viability added a Forest Business Program to its suite of services.
 This sub-program provides 1-on-1 business advising to Vermont forest products businesses, plus workshops and research specific to logging businesses.

 Intervale Center is a multifaceted nonprofit that operates a conservation nursery, a food hub, a gleaning program, manages the farmland access portal Vermont Land Link, and incubates new farm businesses in Burlington, Vermont's Intervale.
 They also provide one-on-one business advising to farms across the state through the Vermont Farm & Forest Viability Program.

 NOFA-VT is a nonprofit that provides a wide array of food system services from organic certification to market development and food access.
 They also provide several forms of assistance to organic farms in Vermont, including on-farm workshops, production and marketing technical assistance, organic transition assistance, and a revolving loan fund.
-With funding from the Viability Program, NOFA-VT's Farmer Services Program uses on-staff advisers and independent consultants to provide in-depth, one-on-one business planning to farms.
+With funding from the Viability Program, NOFA-VT's Farmer Services Program uses on-staff advisors and independent consultants to provide in-depth, one-on-one business planning to farms.